 - All horses are given a thorough inspection by a team of veterinarians upon arrival at Stampede Park and prior to competition.

-- Drivers must submit an inventory of horses for competition and the inventory of horses will be subject to ongoing veterinarian inspections.
+- Drivers must submit a list of horses for competition and those horses will be subject to ongoing veterinarian inspections.

 - Post-race inspections of all horses as they leave the track.

 Formula for rest days for wagon and outrider horses

 - Mandatory rest days for all competing horses - horses can run three consecutive days, followed by one rest day, or horses can run four consecutive days, followed by two rest days.

 - Track rebuilt in 2013, with extensive upgrades in 2016 and ongoing maintenance.